moble/SpacetimeAlgebra/README.md

 is wrong in some cases.
 It appears to be safe for bivector blades, but it is not safe for general bivectors.
 In particular, it appears that anything that should result in a pseudoscalar component is wrong.
+I expect that similar errors are also present in the sin, cos, sinh, and cosh functions.

 This collection of code contains C++ and python interfaces to code expressing the geometric algebra of spacetime.
 The core of this code